2024–25 FC Zenit Saint Petersburg season

 The 2024–25 season was the 100th season in the history of FC Zenit Saint Petersburg, and the club's 33rd consecutive season in the Russian top division.
-In addition to the domestic league, the team is participating in the Russian Cup and won the Russian Super Cup.
+In addition to the domestic league, the team participated in the Russian Cup and won the Russian Super Cup.

 Season events

 On 20 January, Zenit and Botafogo announced that Luiz Henrique had signed for Zenit on a four-year contract with the option of a fifth year, with Artur moving in the opposite direction and Wendel agreeing to join Botafogo at the end of the season.

 On 22 January, Zenit announced that Claudinho had left the club to sign for Al Sadd.

 On 12 February, Zenit announced the signing of Ognjen Mimović on loan for the remainder of the season from Fenerbahçe.

 On 21 February, Zenit announced the signing of Saša Zdjelar from CSKA Moscow on a contract until the summer of 2026.

 On 28 February, Zenit announced that Rodrigão had left the club after his contract was terminated early.

 On 21 May, Wendel's proposed move to Botafogo fell through after the US Government imposed new economic sanctions on Zenit.